Brief History of The UK Nationality Law as We Know It Today

 We therefore advise to seek specialist immigration help before you apply in order to avoid disappointment and loss of your money in the Home Office fees, especially when your application is not straight forward.

-Naturalisation as a British Citizen
+What is Naturalisation as a British Citizen?

 Application for naturalisation as a UK citizen involves paying a fee to the Home Office which is not refundable if a person is not eligible to become one.
 It is therefore highly recommended to seek professional advice on eligibility requirements before making the naturalisation application.